-Sadly and unreasonably, many focus more on what the female could have been doing instead of on what the male did.
+Sadly and unreasonably, many focus more on what the female could have or should have done instead of on what the male did.
 The real issue is why anyone would question this fifteen-year-old girl at all.
 There were witnesses.
 The male admitted what he did was “wrong.”
 He was convicted of harassment.
 So if you found yourself still questioning the victim in the above scenario, you should examine why.

 Some Victims Worth More Than Others

 Are you part of the culture of acceptance regarding criminal sexual battery?
 If the victim were your fifteen-year-old daughter, would that make a difference?
 (It shouldn’t, but does it?)

 What if this had been a ninety-year-old nursing home patient confined to bed who had been molested by an attendant?
 What if it had been a six year old grabbed inappropriately by her gymnastics coach?
 What if it had been a seventeen year old asleep in a sleeping bag who was molested by a family acquaintance within the house?
 A thirty year old asleep on a subway train who was groped by a stranger?

 Stereotypes prejudice our objective judgments for particular categories of victims.
 Unfortunately, those most likely to suffer sexual battery are those most likely to be stereotyped–females between the ages of 12 and 28.